developerforce/LEXComponentsBundle/README.md

 2. ldsAccountQuickContact
     * Use case: Dialogues
     * Object: Account
     * Description: An example of how Lightning Data Service works for creating a new record.
-Opens a form to create a contact related to the opportunity.
+Opens a form to create a contact related to the account.
 The data is sent to the server through the JavaScript controller, so no Apex class is needed.
     * Files:
         * ldsAccountQuickContact.cmp
         * ldsAccountQuickContactController.js